 Before it was done, 54 men were charged -- almost all police, politicians, or bureaucrats -- and to some a few of the indictments had the aroma of "ham sandwich."
 Due to legal delays and maneuverings, the trial against the 19 principal defendants would not start until April 1973.
 By then one defendant had died and another had moved to Mexico and could not be extradited.
 On January 31, 1973, the prosecution dropped the charge against city councilman Charles M. Carroll, based on a state law that granted immunity to those who testify in "a grand jury proceeding investigating bribery, corruption, and related offenses" ("Indictment of Charles M. Carroll ...").
 One week later, veteran King County Superior Court Judge James Mifflin (whom the prosecution had earlier and unsuccessfully asked to recuse himself) dismissed the indictments against six additional defendants, including Ramon, all of whom had also testified before the grand jury.
 Now there were 10.

 After further delays, on April 30, 1973 the remaining key defendants went to trial before Judge Mifflin, sitting without a jury.
-On May 17 the judge heard defense motions to acquit all 10 remaining defendants.
+On May 17 the judge heard defense motions to acquit them all.
 He dismissed the charges against eight, including former county prosecutor Carroll and former county sheriff Jack Porter.
 Of the 19 alleged principals in the conspiracy, only two remained on trial -- Buzz Cook and SPD inspector Lyle LaPointe.
 On May 22 Mifflin found them guilty.
 He imposed lenient sentences, praising LaPointe's "honor" for not "ratting on the other rats" ("LaPointe Gets a Pat ...").

 Thus ended the region's longest-running scandal and a long, convoluted, and inconclusive legal saga.
 If the aim of it all was mere punishment, it fell far short.
 But the overarching goal was to break the grip of institutional corruption in Seattle and King County and reform the political and law enforcement cultures.
 By that measure it was an unqualified and enduring success.